adkinsrs/sadkins_site/misc.md

 * Jun 20 - Brave New World - Aldous Huxley
 * Jul 11 - Homeland (The Legend of Drizzt: Book 1) - R.A.
 Salvatore
 * Jul 28 - Deadeye Dick - Kurt Vonnegut
+* Aug 22 - How Your House Works - Charlie Wing

 ## 2020